 - Oil(or Alkyd) primers will block the yellow tannin oils from bleeding through and causing yellow staining on the finish coat.
 However they are inherently soft with great bonding and also leave a horrible finish because they simply do not level out.
 So although oil primers make the process fool proof, they also allow for easy damage from fingernails and will always need extensive sanding to achieve professional cabinet painting results.

 - Water-based primers will typically dry to a harder film than any alkyd primer will.
 However the water based primers also don’t block stains as much.
 If you are using a very light color, you are best to apply two coats of primer.

 - Shellac or BIN primer is an alcohol based primer that blocks and bonds VERY well.
-However the drawbacks are that BIN primer will run very easily, the smell is horrible, and its not water or heat tolerant so it will not work well around the stove and especially the dishwasher area.
+However the drawbacks are that BIN primer will run very easily, the smell is horrible, and its not as water or heat tolerant.